Saskatchewan River fur trade: Overview

-The Saskatchewan River was a natural highway for furs going east and trade goods going west.
-The forests to the north provided beaver pelts.
-The grassland to the south provided buffalo for food and pemmican to feed to voyageurs in the food-poor country to the north.
-Pemmican was often more important than beaver.
-Most was sent downriver to Cumberland House, Saskatchewan, before being sent northward, but from 1790 some was sent via a relatively short overland route to the Green Lake, Saskatchewan and on to the Athabasca Country.
+The Saskatchewan River was a natural highway for furs going east and trade goods going west, to and from the Hudsons Bay.
+The forests north of the river provided beaver and other animal pelts.
+The prairies and parkland to the south provided buffalo for meat and pemmican to feed to voyageurs in the food-poor country to the north.
+Pemmican was often more important than beaver pelts.
+In 1700s most was sent downriver to Cumberland House, Saskatchewan then sent northward From 1790 some was sent overland to Green Lake, Saskatchewan and on to the Athabasca Country.

-The Saskatchewan has no significant portages between the rapids at Rocky Mountain House and its mouth at Lake Winnipeg.
+The Saskatchewan River has no significant portages between the rapids at Rocky Mountain House and its mouth at Lake Winnipeg.
 Eastbound canoes with that winter's catch had the advantage of the spring meltwater.
-Westbound trade goods in the summer and fall had to deal with low water and there was significant use of poling and tracking on the upper river.
+Westbound trade goods in the summer and fall had to deal with low water.
+Poling and tracking was used on the upper river.
 The Hudson's Bay Company built the first proto-York boat on the river at Manchester House (located about 50 kms east of Lloydminster) in 1788, but the North West Company seems to have preferred north canoes.
-In the La Montee country west of Prince Albert, "bosses" would borrow horses and go buffalo hunting to feed the regular voyageurs who had to stay in their canoes and continue rowing upstream.
-When speed was required one could ride horseback on trails that ran parallel to the river.
+In the La Montee country west of Prince Albert, "bosses" would borrow horses and go buffalo hunting to feed the regular voyageurs who stayed with the canoes and rowed or paddled upstream.
+When speed was required, horses might be used on the trails that ran parallel to the river.

 Fort Edmonton, established in the centre of today's City of Edmonton in 1812, became a hub of trails.
 Around 1825 a horse track was cut from Fort Assiniboine, Alberta on the Athabasca River to Edmonton.
 The easiest route from the Pacific was through Athabasca Pass to the Athabasca River.
 The transfer to the North Saskatchewan river at Edmonton meant a straighter route and the use of York boats, built at Fort Edmonton.
 The Athabasca River route, using the Methye portage, was indirect and required smaller north canoes for numerous portages to avoid rapids on the Athabasca River.)

 From the 1870s the slaughter of buffalo, smallpox and the appearance of settlers disrupted Native life.
 In 1876 an ox-cart road was built from Fort Carlton north to Green Lake.
 In the mid-1800s, The Carlton Trail, running along the north bank of the Saskatchewan River, was gradually developed connecting Winnipeg (Red River) to Edmonton.

 The first steamboat on the river was the Northcote in 1874.

 In 1891 the Calgary & Edmonton Railway was completed to the Edmonton area.
 In 1905 the Canadian Northern Railway, following the route of the old Carleton Trail, reached Edmonton from Winnipeg.

 The boreal forest region to the north was inhabited by Cree who had migrated northwest as middlemen in the fur trade and, in the early and middle 19th century, Saulteaux.
 Immediately south were the Plains Cree and Assiniboines with the Nakoda (Stoney) near the mountains.
 To the south were the Gens du large or Plains Indians or First Nations: